Aaron-Glave/Chess/README.md

 Made by Aaron Glave.

 I am trying to make a command-line Chess program.

-It's done!
+In another branch I'm working on saving the "en passant" pawns, so when you reload the game an "en passant" move is still possible.

 The code is written in the Chess_code folder and files to help me edit the program with Visual Studio are in the Visual Studio folder.